phisikus/spring-security-joomla/README.md

 How is it done?
 ----------------------
-1. User is entering website.
-2. Joomla creates session cookie.
-3. User is logging in.
-4. Joomla saves information about cookie and username in database.
+Joomla is creating a session cookie before user even tries to log in.
+After successful authorization this cookie becomes associated with user's account.
+To remember that state Joomla stores information about all session cookies in database.

 When user is entering secured controller/resource in Spring application, there is no need to ask about login/password since it is possible to use "verified" cookie as a token to authenticate Spring Security session.
 From that point information about user will be retrieved (*UserDetails*) and also groups that this user is a member of (*GrantedAuthorities*)...